More Grizzly Tales for Gruesome Kids: The Grass Monkey

 Esmerelda screams when she sees Spike, assuming he is a monkey, but claims that she sees rats when her parents catch her.
 Spike shows her the shampoo he brought but Esmerelda is furious because he forgets the Nowtincide shampoo and orders him to get it tomorrow otherwise she will lose the Miss Golden Locks competition.
 The next day, Spike is still guilty while his mother begs him to look at the fresh grass that Ruby was eating.
 After school, he arrives at the hairdresser's, discovering Sandra waiting for him at the front door to fire him.
 Esmerelda kicks him in the knee when he tells her that he cannot get any new shampoo for her.
 Spike runs home, steals the magic seeds and offers them to her.
 Esmerelda ignores his warning of eating one seed and eats everything out of the sack.

 The next morning, Spike's mother is devastated that she cannot find her magic seeds and an excited Esmerelda knocks on the caravan door with her blonde hair now a train of grass.
 All she needs to do is dye it blonde, she explains, but grass grows rapidly out of her skin and covers her entire body.
-Ruby rushes towards her and eats her before Spike can react, but the magic seeds continues growing inside her stomachs, turning her fur into grass.
-She never produces milk again, but Spike and his mother became millionaires that travels the world, showing off Ruby the Mow Cow who appears in freak shows and television commercials.
+Ruby rushes towards her and eats her before Spike can react, but the magic seeds continue to grow inside her stomach, turning her fur into grass.
+She never produces milk again, but Spike and his mother became millionaires that travel the world, showing off "Ruby the Mow Cow", who appears in freak shows and television commercials.